-- 3.16 The Council provides a guidance note for anyone considering submitting representations, which describes how to make a representation during the public consultation period. - 3.17 The Council encourages people to submit their representations about local development documents on-line.
+3.16 The Council provides guidance for anyone considering submitting representations, which describes how to make a representation during the public consultation period.
+Officers from the Planning Policy Team are available during consultations to provide assistance for anyone who needs further help in submitting representations on a consultation document.

+- 3.17 The Council encourages people to submit their representations about local development documents on-line.
 It has the advantage of being the fastest and most accurate method and helps the Council to manage representations quickly and efficiently.
-All documents that are part of a consultation appear in an interactive form on the Council's website and they are also published on the website as an electronic version of the printed document (i.e. in pdf format).

-- 3.18 Persons or organisations that cannot make on-line representations can submit representations in writing or electronically via email.
+All documents that are part of a consultation appear in an interactive form on the Council's website and they are also published on the website as an electronic version of the printed document (i.e. in pdf format). - 3.18 Persons or organisations that cannot make on-line representations can submit representations in writing or electronically via email.
 The Council has standard response forms, which mirror the on-line form, which are made available in both printed and electronic format.
 It is easier for the Council to accurately record comments and a better use of public money if representations are submitted on these forms.
-The forms can be handwritten or typed and sent to the Council offices in Cambourne or they can be electronically sent to the planning policy email address, ldf@scambs.gov.uk - 3.19 In making representations about a local planning document the respondent must state clearly which part of the document the comments relate to and whether there are any specific changes they would like to be made to the document as a result. - 3.20 The Council wants to ensure that the consultation is reaching all the relevant parts of the community including those that are sometimes more difficult to reach.
-An equalities monitoring form has therefore attached to the response form it does not have to be filled in and will remain anonymous.
-The information will be passed directly to the Equalities and Diversity Officer and will not be recorded against a specific person.
-It will help the Council know whether a consultation has reached the community effectively.
+The forms can be handwritten or typed and sent to the Council offices in Cambourne or they can be electronically sent to the planning policy email address, ldf@scambs.gov.uk - 3.19 The Council has tried to devise a response form that is clear and straightforward to fill in.
+It is recognised that planning can use specialist terms or jargon and the Council is aware that for many members of the public responding to a consultation can find it a complex task which appears to be designed to discourage rather than encourage involvement.
+The Planning Policy Team makes a point of revising response forms with the experience gained from each consultation and is committed to continuing to do this.
+When a consultation is carried out at an informal stage in the preparing of a planning document the Council will in future provide a simplified response form to assist people in making commenting. - 3.20 In making representations about a local planning document the respondent must state clearly which part of the document the comments relate to and whether there are any specific changes they would like to be made to the document as a result. - 3.21 The Council has to set a deadline for submission of representations and usually it identifies this end date as a Friday and the time as midday 12 o'clock.
+In responding to consultations the Council recommends that when submitting any type of response form whether it be on-line; by email or by post that regard is given to the deadline.
+The Planning Policy Team is always available to assist respondents in how best to submit comments and if difficulties are found will give help and advice.
+It is best not to leave it until the last few hours before the deadline to submit electronically or on-line.
+In our experience this is when most people find difficulties with the system! - 3.22 The Council wants to ensure that the consultation is reaching all the relevant parts of the community including those that are sometimes more difficult to reach.
+An equalities monitoring form is therefore attached to the response form it does not have to be filled in and will remain anonymous.
+The information is passed directly to the Equalities and Diversity Officer and is not recorded against a specific person.
+It helps the Council know whether a consultation has reached the community effectively.